Welcome to Year 6.

 2.50pm Family Bubble leaving via the KS2 gate

 PE lessons will be outside as much as possible.
-Y6 will have PE on Wednesdays and Fridays.
+Y6 will have PE on Thursdays and Fridays.
 Please make sure you arrive on these days in full PE kit.

 PLEASE NOTE – during the current period of school closure (week commencing 4th January until restrictions are lifted) due to COVID-19, PE will be every Thursday and Friday.
 Please come to school in PE kit on those days.